 structure.
 Again, the distance on the grid is used to

-determine how strongly a unit is adapted when the unit is the winner.
-The distance measure used is the -norm
+is the winner.
+The distance measure used is the

 Also the function used to determine the adaptation strength for a unit